• Skip to primary navigation

 Aside from the IOM recommendations, some practitioners recommend body weight calculations.
 You try out the equation of dividing your body weight in half and using that number in ounces as a daily goal.
 For example, if a man weighed 190 pounds, his daily fluid goal would be 95 ounces (about 2.8 liters; fairly comparable to the IOM recommendations).

 I know I’ve got a lot of running pals and triathlete readers out there, and everyday hydration can sometimes fall by the wayside.
-A lot of people worry about hydration during a long run or ride – which don’t get me wrong, is clutch to figure out.
-But showing up to the start of training or an event dehydrated is really hard to recover from while you’re out there on the course.
-It’s ideal to stay hydrated on a regular daily basis to avoid that from happening.
+A lot of people worry about hydration during exercise – which don’t get me wrong, is clutch to figure out.
+But showing up to the start of training or an event dehydrated is really hard to recover from while you’re out there.
+Translation: stay hydrated on a regular daily basis to prevent that from happening!

 Glass full of infused cucumber lemon mint water